The Mayor's innovation competition

 The Mayor’s Innovation Competition has been organised in cooperation with Excellence Finland since 2012.

-- All participants will receive a notification on whether or not their proposal has made it to the final: 1 July 2022
+- All participants will receive a notification on whether or not their proposal has made it to the final: 22 June 2023 at the latest.

-- The finalists will give a brief presentation on their innovation to the city management 13 September 2022.
+- The finalists will give a brief presentation on their innovation to the city management in autumn.

-- After that, in September, the City of Espoo’s competition jury will convene.
+- After that the City of Espoo’s competition jury will convene.

-- A proposal of the winners and honorary mentions will be presented to the Mayor and after that to the city's Management Group in late September.
+- A proposal of the winners and honorary mentions will be presented to the Mayor and after that to the city's Management Group.

-- The award ceremony will be held in October (time to be specified).
+- The award ceremony will be held in 27 October.

-- The winners of Excellence Finland’s national Quality Innovation Award will be announced on 10 November 2022.
+- The winners of Excellence Finland’s national Quality Innovation Award will be announced at the end of the year.

 Innovations series.
 New innovations that have already proven to solve challenges efficiently or productively.